-The University of Ghana situated in Accra, an urban city, continues to implement activities to lift up the urban poor.
+The University of Ghana situated in the city of Accra, continues to implement activities to lift up the urban poor.
 One such activity has been the training and implementation of controlled environment agriculture using greenhouses.
-The University of Ghana through a grant award has established a greenhouse training centre in the heart of Accra where urban gardeners are trained on the use of marginal lands in urban spaces to grow safer and healthy vegetables
+Through a grant award, the University of Ghana has established a greenhouse training centre in the heart of Accra where urban gardeners are trained on the use of marginal lands in urban spaces to grow safe and healthy vegetables

-- Vice-Chancellor Embarks on Maiden Visit to the Dawhenya Greenhouse Training Centre Institute of Applied Science and Technology (ug.edu.gh) - https://www.ug.edu.gh/iast/news-information/commissioning-university-ghana-centre-innovati on-and-entrepreneurship
+- Vice-Chancellor Embarks on Maiden Visit to the Dawhenya Greenhouse Training Centre | Institute of Applied Science and Technology (ug.edu.gh) - Commissioning of University of Ghana Centre For Innovation